VeryGoodOpenSource/dart_frog/docs/docs/deploy/globe.md

 ## Templates

-Globe also provides templates to start your next project quickly with Dart Frog, [check them out here](https://globe.dev/templates?tag=dart-frog).
+Globe also provides templates to start your next project quickly with Dart Frog, [check them out in the Globe templates website](https://globe.dev/templates?tag=dart-frog).

 ## Additional Resources